RoboRyGuy/ReTFO/ThermalOverlay/Content/HowTo-PluginExtensions.md

 The main purpose of using the plugin programmatically is to convert items (custom or otherwise) in your rundown.
 There are a few main things to do to make this work correctly:
- - [Optional] Use the ConfigManager (obtainable via the Plugin instance) to set the ID mode, if needed.
+ - [Optional] Set item names, if the plugin is not correctly identifying items that can be configured.
-   The default ID mode uses the item's checksum, which works in most (but not all) situations.
+   Setting the names changes the description in the config file, making it easier for users to config.
- - Use the ConfigManager to enable item IDs for conversion.
+ - Use the ConfigManager to enable items for conversion.
  - Load in configs.
 This can be done by creating instances of `ConfigEntry` and submitting them to the config manager or by creating a ConfigFile JSON file and requesting ConfigManager parse it by file name.

 ## Extensions using The Factory System

 The Factory system is a system which was implemented to allow other developers to extend and improve ThermalOverlay without needing to go through or wait for me, the mod author.
-The process of using it is hopefully simple:
+It's also my solution for allowing text-only configs to alter conversion logic.
+The process of extending it is hopefully simple:

  - Create a new class implementing a factory interface
- - Register that class with the plugin's FactoryManager
+ - Register that class with the plugin's FactoryManager by name
  - [Optional] Change the configs so that your factory class gets used

 There are six main interfaces you can implement, all of which live in the `ReTFO.ThermalOverlay.Interfaces` namespace: